Martin Puryear: Early life and education

-Born in 1941 in Washington, DC, Martin Puryear began exploring traditional craft methods in his youth, making tools, boats, musical instruments, and furniture.
-After receiving a BA in Fine Art from the Catholic University of America in 1963, Puryear spent two years as a Peace Corps volunteer in Sierra Leone.
-From 1966 to 1968, he studied printmaking at the Royal Swedish Academy of Arts in Stockholm, returning to the United States to enroll in the graduate program for sculpture at Yale University.
+After graduation, Puryear spent two years as a Peace Corps volunteer in Sierra Leone.
+From 1966 to 1968, he studied printmaking at the Royal Swedish Academy of Arts in Stockholm, funded by a grant from The American-Scandinavian Foundation.
+He returned to the United States in 1969 after receiving a grant to enroll in the graduate program at the Yale School of Art.
+Among his professors and visiting teachers at Yale were sculptors Robert Morris, James Rosati, Salvatore Scarpitta, and Richard Serra, and he became close with the painting faculty member Al Held.
+Puryear graduated from Yale in 1971 with an MFA in sculpture.
 Although he discovered Minimalism at a formative period in his development, Puryear would ultimately reject its impersonality and formalism.